aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

 4. Now, if you refresh the master web interface, you should be able to see one or more worker nodes.
     ![Spark master with one worker node](images/spark-master-one-worker.png)
 5. Start HDFS namenode and datanodes as instructed earlier.
 You might want to delete the `$HOME/hadoop/dfs` directory on all machines and reformat HDFS before doing this to ensure you have a consistent state across machines, i.e. no leftover temporary files from previous lab.
 5. Now, go back to your program (on your local machine), compile the JAR file and copy it to your CS167 machine.
 Use the same `spark-submit` command that you had earlier.
+Note that, you need to have the input file also in your CS167 machine and put that file into HDFS before running the `spark-submit` command.

     ***(Q1) Do you think it will use your cluster?
 Why or why not?***

     Hint: To find out, check the [web interface](http://localhost:8080) and observe any new applications that get listed.

-6. To use the pseudo-cluster that we just started, change the following code from
+6. To use the cluster that we just started, change the following code from

     ```java
-    JavaSparkContext spark = new JavaSparkContext("local[*]", "CS167-Lab5")
+    JavaSparkContext spark = new JavaSparkContext("local[*]", "CS167-Lab5-App-[UCRNetID]")
     ```

     to

     ```java
-    JavaSparkContext spark = new JavaSparkContext("spark://class-###:7077", "CS167-Lab5");
+    JavaSparkContext spark = new JavaSparkContext("spark://class-###:7077", "CS167-Lab5-App-[UCRNetID]");
     ```

-7. Now, compile and then run your program from command line as you did before.
-Make sure to run it from WSL (Windows users).
+* Note: class-### is the hostname of the master node.
+7. Now, save the file and compile it with `mvn clean package`.
+Run your program in cs167 machine as you did before. (*Note*: This updated code will not run on your local machine, so you just need to build the jar, send the jar to cs167 machine, and run the jar there using `spark-submit` command.)

     ***(Q2) Does the application use the cluster that you started?
 How did you find out?***